yuanjie-ai/MyTools/2_CommonOperation/2_Decorator/README.md

     """
     if instance is None:
         if inspect.isclass(wrapped):
-            print('Decorator was applied to a class.')
-            return wrapped(*args, **kwargs)
+            print('Decorator was applied to a class  ...') return wrapped(*args, **kwargs)
         else:
-            print('Decorator was applied to a function or staticmethod.') return wrapped(*args, **kwargs)
+            print('Decorator was applied to a function or staticmethod ...') return wrapped(*args, **kwargs)
     else:
         if inspect.isclass(instance):
-            print('Decorator was applied to a classmethod.')
-            return wrapped(*args, **kwargs)
+            print('Decorator was applied to a classmethod ...') return wrapped(*args, **kwargs)
         else:
-            print('Decorator was applied to an instancemethod.')
-            return wrapped(*args, **kwargs)
+            print('Decorator was applied to an instancemethod ...') return wrapped(*args, **kwargs)
 ```